 Some Course Ideas:

 - Pinterest Traffic Avalanche – This will help you if you’d like to manage business’ Pinterest accounts to help them drive traffic to their sites and, ultimately, make more revenue.
+I’ve taken this course and recommend it!

 - Making Sense of Affiliate Marketing – This will help you if you’d like to become an affiliate manager helping bloggers and other businesses increase their affiliate revenue.
+I’ve taken this course too.
+Check out my review of it.

 - Earn More Writing – This will help you if you’d like to become a freelance writer.
 The course was created by an active freelance writer who makes six figures from her writing work.